1005 N. Marion St.

 Even after the five-year HTO revocation has expired, a resident of the State of Florida can petition through the Administrative Reviews Office to restore driving privileges.

 After the petition is filed, the DHSMV will conduct an investigation into the driver’s fitness to drive.
-If the request is properly filed, the department is required to hold an administrative hearing to determine whether full driving privileges can be restored or whether driving privileges will only be restored on a restricted basis for business or employment purposes.
+If the request is properly filed, the department must hold an administrative hearing to determine whether full driving privileges can be restored or driving privileges will only be restored on a restricted basis for business or employment purposes.

 Three Offenses Can Cause a Habitual Traffic Offender Revocation